markevans/dragonfly/extra_docs/Rails2.md

 Use it!
 -------

-To see what you can do with the model accessors, see {file:ActiveModel}.
+To see what you can do with the model accessors, see {file:Models}.